An alternative to the Hyperspace Arsenal

 - The one downside to the method in terms of realism is that items cannot be rotated; a pouch with two horizontal slots will fit a first aid kit or cleaning kit perfectly (as it's a horizontal item that takes up two slots), but a vertical two-slot pouch can't fit it at all.
 The very popular Blue Sun mod was unable to code rotation into the inventory, so they tried to compensate by making copies of a handful of items (like first aid kits and cleaning kits) that were vertical rather than horizontal.
 It ends up creating an even odder situation where you may have a choice of only horizontal cleaning kits and no horizontal slots to fit them!

-- There is a tongue-in-cheek Flash game with this as the primary element - you play as the put-upon squire to a larger-than-life adventurer knight, and have to play inventory Tetris with the loot from his adventuring to equip him for the fight with the Monster of the Week.
+- There is a tongue-in-cheek Flash game called Help the Hero! with this as the primary element - you play as the put-upon squire to a larger-than-life adventurer knight, and have to play inventory Tetris with the loot from his adventuring to equip him for the fight with the Monster of the Week.